 According to a report quoted by Virtalent, ‘the VA industry will grow at a CAGR of 4.4% between 2018 and 2022’.

-As the benefits of becoming a Virtual Assistant, as well as the benefits of online jobs in general, are numerous and far outweigh any minor drawbacks, there’s no reason why you shouldn’t consider giving it a try.
+As the benefits of becoming a Virtual Assistant, online jobs in general, are numerous and far outweigh any minor drawbacks, you should give it a try.

 In short, you are your own boss and work on your own terms.